wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    <br /><br />

 Video:
-   * <a target="_blank" href="https://app.pluralsight.com/paths/certificate/microsoft-exam-dp-100-designing-and-implementing-a-data-science-solution-on-azure">on Pluralsight</a> by Jared Rhodes.
+   * <a target="_blank" href="https://app.pluralsight.com/paths/certificate/microsoft-exam-dp-100-designing-and-implementing-a-data-science-solution-on-azure">on Pluralsight</a> by <a target="_blank" href="https://www.JaredRhodes.com/">Jared Rhodes</a>, setup a DSVM (Data Science Virtual Machine).
+It course covers PyCharm to import the iris sample dataset commonly used in the industry.

 <hr />